nopSolutions/nopCommerce-plugin-template-VS/README.md

 This is a Visual Studio template for creating new nopCommerce plugin.

-It can say a lot of time for developers.
+It can save a lot of time for developers.
 Because now they don't have to do manually all initial steps.
 Such as folders creation (Controllers, Views, Models etc.), other required files (DependencyRegistrar.cs, _ViewImports.cshtml, ObjectContex, plugin.json etc), configuration, project references, etc).

 ### Install instruction: